-At Casual, we have been asked countless times videos to ‘be viral’ or to ‘go viral’ by various clients.
+At Casual, our marketing video production team has been asked countless times for videos to ‘be viral’ or that ‘go viral’ by various clients.
 It's not always quite that simple though.
 That’s not to say that there are not examples of incredible success in this area, but they tend to be more through an unreliable accident, or careful planning and execution and usually significant investment to help to give them a good push.
 We unpack how to make a marketing video that goes viral and share some tips along the way...

 The Psychology of Viral Video